vu-hn/Vuhn-Bitcoin-Cash-Node/doc/gitian-building/gitian-building-setup-gitian-debian.md

 ## Setting up the Gitian image

 Gitian needs a virtual image of the operating system to build in.
-Currently this is Debian 10 Buster x86_64.
+Currently this is Ubuntu 22.04 Jammy x86_64.
 This image will be copied and used every time that a build is started to make sure that the build is deterministic.
 Creating the image will take a while, but only has to be done once.